jeremyw24/sayf/src/content/pages/index.md

     title: Help Your Patients
     title_suffix: Recover
     description: >-
       We understand that mental health recovery is a complex and non-linear process.
-Sayf Clinic can help to minimize readmissions and reduce the risk of post-care suicide, while also improving patients' outlook on their path to recovery.
+Sayf Care can help to minimize readmissions and reduce the risk of post-care suicide, while also improving patients' outlook on their path to recovery.
     alternate_style: false
     numbers:
       - prefix: